Jake130/Genre-Descriptor/README.md

 albums.
 The user must only hit enter when all data is gathered, and they are prompted.
 - Creating and displaying a Graph: The display space shows the graphical representation that was generated.

+## Generating an access token

+Acess tokens to Spotify's stored data last one hour, if this is the first search of a session or an hour has passed a new one will need to be generated.
+Do this by running the program, and in the console the long stream of random characters that follows `access token` can be copied, and pasted between the empty quotations marks that come after the `SPOTIFY_BEARER_TOKEN` variable in the envirionment variable file `.env`.
+Terminate the program by closing the pop-up window, and run again to coninue to the next phase.

+## Searching for an artist

+To search for an artist, enter the artist's name in the entry bar.
+If the first artist that comes up is not the one you are looking for, enter "no" and another artist will pop up.
+The process will repeat until the user hits enter in the entry bar to confirm the artist, or the program determines that there are no valid artists of that name.

+## Grabbing an artist's discography and track ratings:

+The program does this stage on its own, the user must only hit enter when the program instructs them to.

+## Creating and displaying a graph

+Hit enter and the program will take time to generate a graph on the display space.
+To restart the process, end the program by closing the window, and run it again.